Top Budgeting Tips for Single Parents

 Once you’ve mastered your day-to-day finances, you may want to look toward your two big long-term financial security goals: retirement and your children’s college education.

-If you can’t comfortably save for both at the same time, you may want to begin with retirement.
+If you can’t comfortably save for both at the same time, retirement may be the place to start.
 While your kids can likely get loans for college, there aren’t loans for retirement.

 7. Automating Your Finances

-As a single parent, you may be super busy, making it easy to pay bills late simply because you forgot.
+As a single parent, you may be super busy, and end up paying bills late simply because you forgot.
 Automating your finances can simplify your budget (and your life) and help ensure you don’t get slapped with expensive fees or interest charges for being late with payments.

 A good place to start is to set up autopay for all your recurring bills, either through your service providers or your bank.
 This way you don’t have to stay on top of due dates and remember to make every payment.